Tag: ice hockey rules

 Short Answer

-Charging involves excessive speed or distance, boarding involves dangerous contact into the boards, and elbowing involves illegal use of the elbow during a hit.
+Charging involves excessive skating distance or force before contact, boarding targets vulnerable players dangerously into the boards, and elbowing involves illegal contact made primarily with the elbow.

 Full Explanation